dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 - max_det=100 is the maximum number of detected objects per epoch.
 We changed it to 100 to not over-annotate.

-# 3. Inside of ~/data/dataset.py, change it to these values:
+# 3. (Optional) Inside of ~/data/dataset.py, change it to these values:
 ```python
 def __init__(self, root, args, augment=True,prefix=""): #Changed from False